bahrus/trans-render/README.md

 }
 ```

 The most interesting case is when the RHS is of type Object.
-As you can see, we use the instanceOf to see if the rhs of the expression is an instance of the postMatch rule.
+As you can see, we use the instanceOf to see if the rhs of the expression is an instance of the "rhsType" value of any of the postMatch rules.
 The first match of the postMatch array wins out.

 We'll be walking through the "standard post script processors" that trans-render provides, but always remember that alternatives can be used based on the requirements.
 The standard processors are striving to make the binding syntax as JSON-friendly as possible.